JujuAdams/Vinyl/docs/5.0/Patterns.md

 |`blendFactor`|number        |Blend factor to set, see below|

 Sets the blending factor, mixing between different assets playing on a [Multi pattern](Terminology) instance.
 The blending factor is a normalised value between `0` and `1`.

+Gain set by this function will be overwritten by `VinylMultiGainSet()`.

 &nbsp;